Table of Contents

 The purpose of client screening procedures is to determine whether the prospective client is suitable for the audit firm or not.
 The firm needs to evaluate the potential risk to the firm of acceptance.

 When a client is considered to represent a high audit risk to the firm, the firm should carefully consider the implications arising should it fail in meeting its objective of giving an honest audit opinion.

 If the firm is not confident that the benefit to be obtained from accepting the appointment outweighs the potential risks (including the financial and repetitional risk of being sued), then the firm should decline the appointment.
 Factors to consider: –

-state of the economic sector in which the client operates (a depressed sector
+The state of the economic sector in which the client operates (a depressed sector may indicate risk).

 – The client’s previous audit history (frequent changes of auditors, and/or qualified reports, are obviously bad news). –

 The experience and qualifications of the company’s management and their attitude towards controls. – The current operating and financial situation of the company. – Directors’ understanding of External Auditor’s role and their own responsibilities–

 The accounting policies used– Evidence of client involvement in fraudulent or illegal activities. – Management permission or refusal to allow auditors to examine significant documents, such as the minutes of directors’ meetings.

 1. Any issues which might arise could threaten compliance with ACCA’s Code of Ethics and Conduct or any local law, including independence and conflict of interest with existing clients.